zakia98/shopping-cart-kata/README.md

 ## Description:
 A shopping cart system which calculates the total price of a number of items, and applies any relevant promotions.

-The shopping cart system accepts items in any order, so can apply the correct promotions regardless of scan order.
+The shopping cart system accepts items in any order, so it can apply the correct promotions regardless of scan order.

 ### Types of promotions possible
-- Multibuy promotion: buy x amount of product A for a cheaper price y.
+- Multi-buy promotion: buy x amount of product A for a cheaper price y.
-- Buy z amount of product B and receive 1 free.
+- Buy z amount of product B and receive x free.

 ## Usage
 The total function takes three inputs: `cart`, `prices`, and`discounts`.